ducquoc/legacy_m2_repo/README.md

 </repository>
 ```

-(or `setttings.xml` mirrors, see: http://maven.apache.org/guides/mini/guide-multiple-repositories.html , https://maven.apache.org/guides/mini/guide-mirror-settings.html )
+(or `settings.xml` mirrors, see: http://maven.apache.org/guides/mini/guide-multiple-repositories.html , https://maven.apache.org/guides/mini/guide-mirror-settings.html )

-Originally this is for my internal projects or testing purpose.
+Originally this is for my internal projects or experiment purpose.
 I don't claim any responsibility for other people usage.

 ```